cedwardsmedia/Fira-Stationery/README.md

 Thunderbird, on the other hand, may get a version included for it in a future update, although I haven't set a timeframe.
 I always loved Thunderbird until I migrated to a predominantly Apple environment, so I'm sure I can give it the special treatment for old time's sake.

+For **other email clients**

+As with Outlook, Thunderbird, and other aspects of this project, you are more than welcome to contribute a new version of this stationery for any other email client.
+I simply haven't done it because I only use Apple Mail and Zendesk.

 ## Contributing

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+5. Submit a pull request ^^,

 ## History
 A long time ago in a galaxy far, far away....